Hackboot-Dev/website/apps/web/public/data/legal/terms/en.md

 VMCloud OÜ maintains strict accounting, legal and financial separation between its different commercial activities to respect requirements of its banking partners and applicable financial regulations.
 This ring-fence architecture guarantees transparency and compliance of each entity.

 **Activity separation:** VMCloud OÜ's banking partners exclusively finance only traditional cloud activities of VMCloud entity.
-Cloud gaming activities and cheat development tool services constitute distinct commercial entities (Hackboot Cheat) with completely separate accounting, financing and legal responsibilities.
+Cloud gaming activities and related tool services are operated by a distinct gaming subsidiary with completely separate accounting, financing and legal responsibilities.
 This separation guarantees no financial or reputational contamination can affect main cloud services.

-**Shared infrastructure, separate governance:** Although VMCloud and Hackboot Cheat share same technical infrastructure and website for operational efficiency reasons, they remain legally and financially distinct.
-Clients access services via same user interface, but financial flows, contractual responsibilities and legal obligations are strictly compartmentalized according to subscribed activity.
+**Shared infrastructure, separate governance:** Although VMCloud and the gaming subsidiary share the same technical infrastructure and website for operational efficiency reasons, they remain legally and financially distinct.
+Clients access services via the same user interface, but financial flows, contractual responsibilities and legal obligations are strictly compartmentalized according to subscribed activity.

-**Contractual transparency:** Each subscribed service clearly falls under single entity: VPS, GPU, storage, CDN and load balancing services fall under VMCloud OÜ, while gaming and tool development services fall under Hackboot Cheat.
-This distinction is transparent to client and explicitly mentioned in corresponding invoices and contracts.
+**Contractual transparency:** Each subscribed service clearly falls under a single entity: VPS, GPU, storage, CDN and load balancing services fall under VMCloud OÜ, while gaming and tool development services fall under the dedicated gaming subsidiary.
+This distinction is transparent to clients and explicitly mentioned in corresponding invoices and contracts.

 ### 29.8.
 Obligation survival